-- Not specifically regulated, but restrictions on entry and gear (e.g. nearshore gillnets) provide protection
+- Although not specifically regulated, but restrictions on entry and gear (e.g. nearshore gillnets) provide protection.

-- Stocks considered stable and increasing; IUCN status “Least Concern” since 2006
+- Stocks are considered stable and increasing; it has an IUCN status of “Least Concern” since 2006.

-- Fishing as a pest of oyster beds virtually eliminated by 1994
+- Fishing for bat ray as a pest of oyster beds was virtually eliminated by 1994.

-- Little abundance information; catch increased from 47% to 68% of fishing derby catch from the 1950s to 90s
+- There is little abundance information; catch increased from 47% to 68% of fishing derby catch from the 1950s to 90s. .

 Potential ecosystem impacts